Scholarships and Grants

 Approximately two awards of $3,000 will be made each summer to support undergraduate chemistry majors participating in research in pollution prevention (“green chemistry”) within the Department of Chemistry.
 Awards will be released when the mentor informs the NatSci Office of Student Affairs that the student has initiated their project.
 Applications received without Research Advisor and Unit Chair/Director reference letter indicating support will be considered incomplete and not reviewed.

 Approximately eight $1,000 awards are funded each Fall and Spring semester and approximately five $3,000 awards are funded for the summer semester.
 Funds from these awards are generally to be used for student stipends; exceptions should be explained and justified.
 Awards will be released when the mentor informs the NatSci Office of Student Affairs that the student has initiated their project.
 Student awardees and their mentors are required to file a brief assessment report as a follow-up to their projects.
 Additionally, each mentor is required to provide one judge for the University Undergraduate Research and Arts Forum in April.

 Each award requires a sponsoring department or faculty mentor to contribute $200/semester (Fall and Spring) or $300 (Summer), either from a research grant or from a general funds account.
 The rest of the award will be provided from NatSci funds.

 Any student in theNatural Sciences can apply.
 Awards will be selected on the basis of both merit and financial need.
 Applications received without Research Advisor and Unit Chair/Director reference letter indicating support will be considered incomplete and not reviewed.

 Deadline: September 15 for fall semester; January 15; April 1 for Summer semester

 How to Apply

+Applications will open to students in the system approximately one month before the due date.
 Note: Incomplete applications or failure to comply with these instructions may result in delay or denial of the application.